 Have an injury to your head?
 Trouble thinking straight?
 A concussion?
 Brain injuries can be serious and require advanced medical care.
 Fortunately, our world-class physical therapists at High Definition Physical Therapy are among the top specialists for brain rehabilitation in Denver, CO.

 Without a healthy, properly functioning brain, the body cannot operate correctly.
 The brain’s function interprets information and tells the body how to respond.
 Pain, sounds, light and odors are all types of input that the brain regularly interprets.
 The brain also maintains blood pressure, breathing and releases hormones.
 Important functions, to be sure.
 If you suffer a brain injury, it compromises the vital functions your brain performs.
 Therefore, if your brain has suffered an injury of any type, you may be a candidate for brain rehabilitation.

 Find out if brain rehabilitation is right for you.
 We can help patients evaluate and treat most brain injuries.
 Give us a call at High Definition Physical Therapy to schedule a free consultation.

 What Is Brain Rehabilitation?

 Brain rehabilitation is a therapy that helps you relearn tasks that you have had trouble completing since your brain injury.
-At High Definition Physical Therapy, we offer brain rehabilitation designed to help you restore your body to its previous state.
+At High Definition Physical Therapy, we offer brain injury rehabilitation designed to help you restore your body to its previous state.

 What Conditions Can Brain Rehabilitation Treat?